Modeling the diffusion-erosion crossover dynamics in drug release: Results and discussion

 \subsection{An expression for $\tau(L, \kappa)$}

-Let us now introduce an expression for $\tau(L, \kappa)$ which adjusts our numerical data and that could be useful for extrapolating experimental data and predicting crossover erosion rates $\kappa_c$.
-Despite being phenomenological by construction, the advantage of the current approach is that it is inspired on reasonable physical arguments regarding the crossover between the two mechanisms present on the current model, and also being consistent with current simulations.
-Later we will apply it for the release of acetaminophen from erosive wax matrix~\cite{agata2011}.
+Let us now introduce an expression for $\tau(L, \kappa)$ which adjusts our numerical data and could be useful for extrapolating experimental data and predicting crossover erosion rates $\kappa_c$.
+Despite being phenomenological by construction, the advantage of the current approach is that it is inspired by reasonable physical arguments regarding the crossover between the two mechanisms present in the current model, and also is consistent with current simulations.
+Later, we will apply it for the release of acetaminophen from the erosive wax matrix~\cite{agata2011}.

 Considering that in a pure diffusive system $\tau \sim a L^2$, we choose to associate an effective diffusion coefficient of drug molecules inside the device by defining $a(\kappa) = \frac{1}{2dD(\kappa)}$.
-Further analysis on the characteristic time presented in Fig.~(\ref{fig4}) suggests a dependence on the erosion rate $\kappa$ for both the size dependence exponent $\mu \equiv \mu (\kappa )$ and the effective diffusion $D\equiv D(\kappa)$.
-In this way we choose to represent
+Further analysis of the characteristic time presented in Fig.~\ref{fig4} suggests a dependence on the erosion rate $\kappa$ for both the size dependence exponent $\mu \equiv \mu (\kappa )$ and the effective diffusion $D\equiv D(\kappa)$.
+In this way, we choose to represent